LedgerHQ/app-monero/README.md

 Then you can :

-Run the functional tests (here for nanos+ but available for any device once you have built the binaries) :
+Run the functional tests (here for Nano S+ but available for any device once you have built the binaries) :

 ```shell
 pytest tests/ --tb=short -v --device nanosp